-- 74 The mereology of hubs is a pair: (i) the set of all automobile identifiers, and (ii) the set of unique identifiers of the links that it is connected to and the set of all unique identifiers of all automobiles. - 75 The mereology of links is a pair: (i) the set of all bus and automobile identifiers, and (ii) the set of the two distinct hubs they are connected to. - 76 The mereology of an automobile is the set of the unique identifiers of all links and hubs.
+- 56 The mereology of hubs is a pair: (i) a set of automobile identifiers, and (ii) the set of unique identifiers of the links that it is connected to. - 57 The mereology of links is a pair: (i) a set of automobile identifiers, and (ii) the set of exactly the two distinct hubs they are connected to. - 58 The mereology of an automobile is the set of the unique identifiers of all links and hubs along which it might travel.

 We presently omit treatment of road net and automobile aggregate mereologies.
-For road net mereology we refer to Example 75, Item 162 on page 109.
+For road net mereology we refer to Example 74, Item 155 on page 104.